Ashkenaz: Armenian tradition

-In Armenian tradition, Ashkenaz, along with Togarmah, was considered among the ancestors of the Armenians.
-Koriun, the earliest Armenian historian, calls the Armenians an "Askanazian (i.e., Ashkenazi) nation".
-He starts the "Life of Mashtots" with these words:
+Armenian authors usually identified Togarmah, Ashkenaz's younger brother, as the ancestor of the Armenians.
+Less frequently, the Armenian nation's ancestry was traced to Ashkenaz.
+In the earliest known original work written in Armenian, the Life of Mashtots by Koriun, the Armenian nation is called "Ask’anazean", i.e., "descended from Ashkenaz".
+The Life of Mashtots begins with these words:

-I had been thinking of the God-given alphabet of the Azkanazian nation and of the land of Armenia—when, in what time, and through what kind of man that new divine gift had been bestowed ...
+I had been thinking of the God-given script of the nation descended from Ashkenaz and of the land of Armenia, as to when or at what time it was bestowed […]

-Later Armenian authors concur with this.
-Hovhannes Draskhanakerttsi (10th century) writes:
+The Armenian catholicos and historian, Hovhannes Draskhanakerttsi (10th century), probably trying to reconcile the varying appellations tracing Armenian descent from either Togarmah or Ashkenaz, writes:

 The sixth son was Tiras from whom were born our very own Ashkenaz [Ask'anaz] and Togarmah [T'orgom] who named the country that he possessed Thrace after himself, as well as Chittim [K'itiim] who brought under his sway the Macedonians.
 7. The sons of Tiras were Ashkenaz, from whom descended the Sarmatians, Riphath, whence the Sauromatians [Soramatk'], and Togarmah, who according to Jeremiah subjugated the Ashkenazian army and called it the House of Togarmah; for at first Ashkenaz had named our people after himself in accord with the law of seniority, as we shall explain in its proper place.

 Because of this tradition, Askanaz is a male given name still used today by Armenians.